 1 – Book Clubs

 Whether you are an established author or an aspiring writer who wants to connect with other creatives, joining a book club is a great way to network in person in a lowkey environment.
-You can start your own book club, research book clubs in your area, or join a preexisting one another writing invites you to.
+You can start your own book club, research book clubs in your area, or join an online book club.

 A book club is a unique way to network due to the nature of the club: Writers are focused on discussing a particular book or author, their work, and engaging with those around them.
 Without needing to ask any particular questions, you can discover a great deal about the writers in the group, how you can help them, and how they could potentially help you.